 Companies with FLAG emissions less than 20% are also encouraged to set a FLAG target.
 If they do not, FLAG related emissions must still be included in the (non-land) energy/industry target boundary1.
 This has the potential drawbacks that FLAG-related carbon removals cannot be included and more aggressive minimum reduction targets will apply (see Question 8 for more information.

 4. When will companies with SBTs have to comply?

-Its introduction is phased according to companies' current SBTi target status as follows:
+Its introduction is phased according to companies' current SBTi target status and the release of the final GHG Protocol Land Sector Guidance as follows: